gh-cli-for-education/gh-education/docs/src/drafts/egg-interpreter.md

 ```

 We will use plain JavaScript function values to represent Egg’s function values.
+We will come back to this later, when we study the special interpreter/evaluator called `fun`.

+### Interpreting +(2,3)

-We will also use JavaScript function values to inject primitives in our interpreter to add functionality. for instance JS functions with names `print`, `+`, `*`, etc. are injected in the top level `topEnv` scope
+We will use JavaScript function values to inject primitives in our interpreter to add functionality. for instance JS functions with names `print`, `+`, `*`, etc. are injected in the top level `topEnv` scope

 ```js
 topEnv['+'] = (a, b) => a + b;